ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 - Service identifier: An opaque identifier (e.g. UUID) that uniquely identifies the service and all other parameters.

 - Tree algorithm: The tree algorithm used.
-This document creates a registry with an initial set of tree algorithms that are described in this document.
+This document creates a registry (see {{tree-alg-registry}}) with an initial set of tree algorithms that are described in this document.

 Additional parameters may be defined depending on the tree algorithm used.